revilowaldow/BITC/Sessions/2023/12 17 - Session 13.md

 Grove is 10 minutes walk away

-Swim, sink in area of water, lungs fill with water
+Swim, sink in area of water, lungs fill with water, but still able to breathe Kelp trees

+Large Oak Tree underwater